 With this software, you get access to messaging, video, and phone services and its wide range of features.
 However, if you’re only interested in conference calls, you can get just that with RingCentral.

 Another reason we love this service is that they offer a no-risk free plan that works for up to 100 participants.
 This is more than just a free trial period–it is a pass to try RingCentral for as long as you’d like before deciding which paid plan works best for you.

-There are four different premium plans with RingCentral:
+There are three different premium plans with RingCentral: